Geoalert/mapflow-docs-en/source/faq.rst

 **Can I download the results in a format other than GeoJSON?**

-    Yes, you can.
+    Yes, you can, as soon as you are a paying user.
 To do this, in your *Project* in the *Results* tab, select *“Open in geojson.io”*, then, in the menu bar, select *Save* and the format you need (you can save in formats: CSV, KML, GeoJSON, TopoJSON, WKT, Shapefile).

-**Can I load a processing area from a format other than GeoJSON?**

-    No, you can’t, the platform currently only supports **GeoJSON**.
-You can use geojson.io or the QGIS desktop application to convert your dataset to GeoJSON.

-**Is it possible to process multiple areas in one treatment?**
+**Is it possible to process multiple areas in one request?**

-    Only one area can be drawn or loaded for one processing at the moment.
-If your GeoJSON has multiple scopes in the FeatureCollection, only the first one will be used (if you start processing via :doc:`our plugin for QGIS <api/qgis_mapflow>`, use the *Select object (s)* tool to select one area from the loaded layer with multiple areas).
-If you want to process multiple areas, you can split them into separate files and start processing for each.
+    Only one area can be drawn or loaded for one processing at a time.
+If your GeoJSON has multiple scopes in the FeatureCollection, only the first one will be used (if you start processing via :doc:`our plugin for QGIS <api/qgis_mapflow>`, or *Select object (s)* tool to select one area from the loaded layer with multiple areas).
+Alternatively, you can convert your GeoJSON into *Mulipolygon*.

 **Results contain gaps / false contours / inaccuracies / errors in classification and / or heights.
 Why?**

     The images are processed by artificial intelligence, so inaccuracies may occur.
 We are constantly improving our models and neural networks, but 100% of the result can be achieved only by combining automatic processing with subsequent validation.

+**Do you provide validation service for autoatic results?**

+    Mostly, we provide service and a reasonable customization to the project requirements (model fine-tuning).
+However, depending on the project requirements the validation can be provided by request, contact our `sales <https://geoalert.io/#contacts>`_.

-Projects and treatments
+Projects and processings
 ------------------------

 **What is a “project”?
-Do I have to create every new treatment in a new project?**
+Do I have to create every new processing in a new project?**

     **Project** allows you to collect all logically related processing for a more efficient and faster search for the one you need.
 It's like a folder on your computer.
-One project can have many treatments.
+One project can have many jobs.

 **Immediately after registration, I got a project called “Demo processings”.
 What is it and why?**

-    This project allows you to get acquainted with the capabilities of Mapflow without using Credits.
-In the History of treatments, you can select the treatment you are interested in and see its results.
-It is also possible to view the selected processing parameters, to do this, click **use as template**.
+    This project allows you to get acquainted with the capabilities of Mapflow without spending Credits.
+In the History of processings, you can view and check the results.
+It is also possible to view the selected processing parameters, to do this, click **source details**.

-**Can I rename a project/processing?**

-    It is possible to rename a project at the moment.
-You need to go to the map of all projects and click *Edit* on the card with the desired project.
-It isn't possible to rename the processing.
-This function is planned for the next releases.

 **Are there any restrictions on the processing area?**

-    Yes, the processing area must be at least 1 sq. km and no more than 90 sq. km.
+    Yes, the processing area must be at least 1 sq. km and no more than 50 sq. km (free account).
 If you need to process a large area, you can divide the area to be treated into several smaller areas, one per file, and start processing for each.

 **Why are the options for Building heights and Forest heights only available when processing over 50 sq. km?**